sjliu68/Orbita-Hyperspectral-Imagery-to-Top-of-Atmosphere-Reflectance/README.md

 Feel free to contact me for further information: liushengjie0756 [AT] gmail.com

-## Usage
-- unzip all the Zhuhai-1 hyperspectral data to one directory (path)
-- change all three arguments in the script

-### three arguments
-- path: the one directory saving all the hyperspectral data
-- esunfile: obt_esun.xlsx file
-- outputpath: output data location

 ## Motivation and Goal

 - The Zhuhai-1 hyperspectral satellite imagery did not provide offical TOA reflectance data